 |About | Media | Search | Contact|

-A purposeless incompetent in public office.
+noun: A purposeless incompetent in public office.

-The first musical comedy to win the Pulitzer Prize, "Of Thee I Sing" is a brilliant political satire that gave us today’s word.
-In this masterly operetta (music: George Gershwin, lyrics: Ira Gershwin, libretto: George Kaufman and Morris Ryskind), presidential candidate John P. Wintergreen runs a political campaign based on the theme of love.
+The first musical comedy to win the Pulitzer Prize, Of Thee I Sing, is a brilliant political satire that gave us today’s word.
+In this masterly operetta (music: George Gershwin; lyrics: Ira Gershwin; libretto: George Kaufman and Morris Ryskind), presidential candidate John P. Wintergreen runs a political campaign based on the theme of love.
 His National Party sponsors a beauty contest, with Wintergreen to marry the winner.
 Instead, Wintergreen falls in love with Mary Turner, a secretary at the pageant, and marries her on the day of his inauguration.
 Diana Devereaux, the contest winner, sues President Wintergreen for breach of contract; France threatens to go to war, since Devereaux is of French descent; and Congress impeaches him.
 Wintergreen points out the United States Constitution provision that when the President is unable to perform his duty, the Vice President fulfills the obligations.
-VP Throttlebottom agrees to marry Diana and forever etches his name in the dictionaries.
+VP Throttlebottom agrees to marry Diana and forever etches his name in the language.